 - UPDATES: Cleancult just added several new scents for their liquid hand soap (and for their bar soap) which makes me more into this product.
 (I wasn’t a fan of the lavender, but liked the rich consistency.
 And their refills doubled in size and went down in price.)

 - Blueland has started a collaboration with the sustainable women’s clothing brand Reformation.
-It hasn’t meant any substantive changes to their formulas, but they offer their hand soap and other products in a different color bottle with an exclusive scent.
+It hasn’t meant any substantive changes to their formulas, but they offer their hand soap and a few other products in a different color bottle with an exclusive scent.

 For Washing Dishes:

 - Cleancult and Blueland both make plastic-free, refillable dish soaps.
 Cleancult’s is a liquid soap, which I also use for washing my hands without drying out my skin!
 Blueland’s is a powder that’s good for scrubbing (but not for hand-washing).
-I’ll keep ordering both – they complement each other well.

 - For dishwasher pods, I couldn’t tell any difference in the results from Cleancult vs. Blueland vs. Dropps.
 I’ll keep ordering from Blueland because they’re unwrapped, unscented, and cost less.
 Dropps are another good option, and they’re the only brand that offers both scented and unscented pods.
 [Dish soap details here.]